brianbillman/exif-lens-chooser/README.markdown

 If you filter the output to only show certain text, you can run:

     $ exiftool path/to/file/image.jpg | grep -i "TextToFind"

+## Make it Look Good

+Once you have saved the Automator application, why not give it [a nice looking icon](http://designrshub.com/2012/01/realistic-examples-of-high-quality-camera-lens-icons.html)?

 ## Other